-Direct Data Entry of Professional and Institutional Claims on the Portal available for each online application screen.
+Direct Data Entry of Professional and Institutional Claims on the Portal claim will not be submitted and a message will appear prompting the provider to complete the specific required field(s).
+Portal help is available for each online application screen.
 In addition, search functions accompany certain fields so providers do not need to look up the following information in secondary resources.

-Providers can submit professional and institutional claims to ForwardHealth via DDE on the Portal.
+Providers can submit professional, institutional and dental claims to ForwardHealth via DDE on the Portal.
 DDE is an online application that allows providers to submit claims directly to ForwardHealth.
 DDE is not available for dental or pharmacy claims at this time.

 When submitting claims via DDE, required fields are indicated with an asterisk next to the field.
-If a required field is left blank, the claim will not be submitted and a message will appear prompting the provider to complete the specific required field(s).
-Portal help is
+If a required field is left blank, the